Prototyping with Cursor to Shipping with Co-pilot

 See through software

-I found myself midnight in a rabbit-hole using Loveable to prototype something for my work.
+Middle of the night, I found myself in a rabbit-hole using Loveable to prototype something for my work.
 I also wanted to see the hype for myself.

-The first 10 mins were shocking.
-As I went on feeding it prompts after prompts, it started losing its charm very soon.
+The first 10 mins, I was awestruck.
+As I went on feeding it prompts after prompts, it started losing its charm very fast.
 Very good at creating random things but not so good at following instructions and building on past instructions.
-I got frustrated pretty fast, hated the back and forth and then ran out of my limits.
+I got frustrated, hated the back and forth and then ran out of prompt limits.

-But I was still hooked, I had a somewhat working prototype in 20 mins, which was honestly incredible, and I didn't want to stop.
-I immediately downloaded Cursor, paid for it and exported the loveable project.
+But I was still hooked & outcome driven, I had a fully functional prototype with realistic mock data in 20 mins, which was honestly incredible, and I didn't want to stop.
+I immediately downloaded Cursor, paid for it and exported the loveable project to Github.

 Now, I was not only giving Cursor instructions, was also looking at the code and editing it where I could using my instincts.
 I could fix small things fast.

-Over a week I watched Cursor writing code, and found myself writing too and refactoring things to make things more manageable.
+Over a week I watched Cursor write code, and found myself writing too, refactoring things to make things more manageable.
 Till this point who knew what the hell was refactoring?

-Since I have learned how to use it, and a bit of how react works, past 1 month, I am basically living in copilot and cursor.
-I have created working playgrounds for POC's experiments etc and rapidly testing them with people as I go.
+By now I had learned conceptual nature of how react worked.
+I had created working playgrounds for POCs, experiments etc and rapidly testing them with people as I made them.

 It took me half a day to create a very complex prototype and see the interaction details for myself.
 I cannot stress enough on the fact - how horrible, tedious and time consuming it was to use figma variables for testing/ validating interactions.